davidpr/storm-rabbitmq/README.md

 **storm-rabbitmq-kyo-rpc-json-test:** This topology consumes tuples from storm-amqp-spout-kryo-rpc-json.
 The point is that this spout is esentially the same as the storm-amqp-spout becuase is this topology it is the bolt the responsible for answering via RPC insted of the bolt.
 However, this spout needs to pass down to the bolt some extra information, so responses are matched with requests.
+This topology uses Kryo serialization.

   *dependencies:*
   * https://github.com/davidpr/storm-rabbitmq/tree/master/storm-amqp-spout-kryo-rpc-json